-Over the last twenty seven years since we first pioneered Pesto and brought it to the UK from its homeland in Italy.
+Over the last thirty years since we first pioneered Pesto and brought it to the UK from its homeland in Italy.
 We’ve watched with interest and excitement as other regional Italian ingredients and ideas have followed in the footsteps of Pesto.

 Sun Dried Tomatoes made their first appearance, arriving from the southern shores of Italy, at about the same time as Pesto – one day we had never heard of them and the next they were on pizza, pasta and in breads and salads.
 Today we tend to favour the “sun-blush” or roasted tomato but we know that the chewy, slightly leathery, intense sweetness of the tomatoes, dried in the fierce Italian sunshine, will always have a place at our table.
 Find our favourite Sun Dried Tomato recipe here.